Danilo Medina: President of the Dominican Republic

 Medina ran for and was elected President of the Dominican Republic in the 2012 Dominican presidential election, that ended on the morning of 21 May, with 51.24% of the votes defeating Hipólito Mejía, his 2000 election rival.
 While running for office Medina's thesis was criticized for suspected plagiarism by Génove Gneco, the professor coordinating the Office against plagiarism in the thesis, of the Universidad Autónoma de Santo Domingo.
 Gneco also investigated the thesis of senator Félix Bautista and Minister of Economic Affairs Juan Temístocles Montás.
 He was later removed from his position for overstepping his limits and not being able to prove his claims.

 Medina vowed to fight corruption, create jobs and invest in education in the Caribbean nation.
 In the 2016 Dominican presidential election, Medina was re-elected for a second term, defeating the leader of the opposition and PRM candidate Luis Abinader with 61.8% of the votes.

-His government aligns itself with that of the United States in international relations.
-On Venezuela, he refuses to recognise President Nicolas Maduro and supports Juan Guaido, an opposition leader.
-He and other pro-US Caribbean leaders have been summoned to a meeting with Donald Trump in March 2019 to define a common policy on the situation in Venezuela and China's "predatory economic practices".
+His government aligned itself with that of the United States in international relations.
+On Venezuela, he refused to recognise President Nicolas Maduro and supported Juan Guaido, an opposition leader.
+He and other pro-US Caribbean leaders were summoned to a meeting with Donald Trump in March 2019 to define a common policy on the situation in Venezuela and China's "predatory economic practices".

 Following his term in office, Medina's family is currently being investigated for using political and family ties to accumulate wealth during his term as president.
 The process is being overseen by PEPCA (Government anti-corruption prosecution) and the Deputy Attorney General of the Dominican Republic.
 As of November 2020, the investigation moved into a new stage with the arrest of two of Medina's brothers.